2019 Oklahoma Sooners football team: Preseason awards

-Spring game

 Schedule

 Oklahoma announced its 2019 football schedule on October 18, 2018.
 The 2019 schedule consists of 6 home games, 5 away games and 1 neutral-site game in the regular season.
 The Sooners will host 2 non-conference games against Houston and South Dakota, and will travel to UCLA.
 Oklahoma will host Texas Tech, West Virginia, Iowa State, TCU and travel to Baylor, Kansas, Kansas State, and Oklahoma State in regular season conference play.
 Oklahoma will play Texas in Dallas, Texas at the Cotton Bowl Stadium on October 12 in the Red River Showdown, the 114th game played in the series.